alan-if/alan-docs/_assets-src/sass/README.md

 # About

-These [Sass] SCSS source are used to create the custom CSS which is then injected into the [docinfo file] for each document in this project (different docs can use different CSS, since each doc has its own docinfo file).
+These [Sass] SCSS source are used to create the custom CSS which is then injected into the [docinfo file] required for each highlighter, with the exception of highlight.js, which uses the bare CSS file.

-## Highlight vs highlight.js
+## Multiple Highlighters Support

-I've now started to break up the Sass source into modular units because some document will be using [Highlight] instead of [highlight.js] and/or because they might have different style needs (e.g. the _Beginner's Guide_ needs multiple Alan themes to distinguish between code of the adventure from that of the Library and examples snippets).
-A modular approach will allow the creation of different stylesheets with common reusable elements.
+Because some documents rely on different syntax highlighters, this folder builds different CSS stylesheets and [docinfo files], each targetting a specific highlighter.

-Using Highlight instead of highlight.js has always been a goal of this project, but unfortunately Highlight integration in Asciidoctor doesn't currently support callouts nor highlighting code inside tables.
-So, until a custom extension is available to extend Highlight support, we'll be using Highlight only with documents that don't use callouts inside code or code blocks inside tables.
+The Sass sources are broken into modular units so that highlighter specific modules are kept separate from shared modules, but always ensuring that common modules are reusable with all lighters stylesheets.

 ## Colour Schemes